analogdevicesinc/ai8x-synthesis/README.md

 #### Quantization-Aware Training (QAT)

 Quantization-aware training is the better performing approach.
 It is enabled by default.
-QAT learns additional parameters during training that help with quantization (see [Weights: Quantization Aware Training (QAT)](#Weights: Quantization Aware Training (QAT)).
+QAT learns additional parameters during training that help with quantization (see [Weights: Quantization-Aware Training (QAT)](#Weights: Quantization-Aware Training (QAT)).
 No additional arguments are needed for `quantize.py`.

 #### Post-Training Quantization